Water and Your Masonry Chimneyblackgoose

 - Damaged missing or inadequate flashing around the chimney at the roof line.

 - Damaged or missing mortar joints between the brick, concrete block or stone.

 - Porous masonry materials such as concrete block, pumice, sandstone, or interior brick which is not designed for exterior use.

-- Damaged, missing or inadequate concrete crown covering the top of the chimney.
+- Damaged, missing or inadequate concrete crown covering the top of the masonry chimney.

 Black Goose can inspect and prevent exterior water damage in your chimney.
 If needed, we can repair your chimney that has been damaged by water penetration.
-Please call us at 218-721-3192 or visit us at blackgoosechimney.com for more information.
+If you have water in your chimney, please call us at 218-721-3192 or visit us at blackgoosechimney.com for more information.